Santie Veenstra is one of the colourful protagonists in our trilogy. She has a dreadful childhood.

 What happened to Santie Veenstra was no freak phenomenon.
 It's happening today and probably in a home near you.

-Healthy choice foods is an important part of this website.
+Nutritious choice foods is an important part of this website.
 Research shows those who eat eight coloured foods per day have a 33% lower all cause of death; that's massive.

 Impossible?
 Nonsense, I probably enjoy 10 - 15 most days.
 Start the days with a few prunes, and fresh citrus juice and you already have four.

-Add our healthy hummus recipe to your lunch, made in only four minutes, and you have another three at least.
+Add our hummus recipe to your lunch, made in only four minutes, and you have another three at least.